 Check out our activities below and download our Challenge Sheet HERE to keep track of the activities you complete.
 Points are assigned to each activity, try to get as many points as you can!
-The most active participants between August 12th and September 21st will be rewarded with a special feature on our social media and blog.

 Please share photos and stories on social media using #wagepeace and tag us @YoungPeacebuilders

 Since the adoption of UN Security Council Resolution 2250 on Youth, Peace, & Security in 2015 there is growing recognition that young people are important actors in conflict prevention and peacebuilding.

 Activities are organized into the following 4 categories: Young Peacebuilders (YP), Peace Education, Environment, and Local Community.
 Download your Challenge Sheet HERE

 Complete your first activity by becoming a Peace Ambassador and commit to wage peace in your community!
 Sign your name HERE to join other young peacebuilders worldwide and earn your first point in the challenge.

 1. Tell your friends about YP Scavenger Hunt for Peace Challenge and share your photos and stories with us using #wagepeace and tagging us @YoungPeacebuilders on social media (1 POINT)

 3. Sign up to receive YP e-newsletters here (3 POINTS)

 4. Write a blog on “what does peace mean to you?” and how you plan to wage peace in your community.
 Submit it to the YP blog here (5 POINTS)